 I ask the taxi clerk for "English taxi, please" and she ignores me, turns around to talk to her friend.
 The man next to me laughs.
 "I don't think there is English taxi.
 Here, I help you.
 Where are you going?"
 He gives the taxi driver instructions to take the hapless tourist to "High School of Renmin University", checks with me that I wanted the High School (yes, I did), and sends me on my way.
 "Xièxiè," I murmur with a half-bow, "Thank you."

 Thought: Chinese characters just aren't very typographically compressible.
 (English, capitals and all, can be compressed to maybe five pixels vertically.
 Chinese?
 Not a chance.)
 So glyph-based text is probably lower-entropy than English character-strings.
 I'm not sure why that comes to mind.

 Don't fall asleep; the driver doesn't speak my language.

 He brings me to a gate, and the woman walking out knows enough English to respond that yes, the summer program was this building.
 Who was I looking for?
 "Harvard students?"
 All the students are -- how do you say it -- at home.
 "Oh, I'm a teacher."
 Of course.
 "I'm looking for Harvard teachers."
 Yes, then this is the right place.

 The desk guard doesn't speak any English at all.
-But a pleading "Hava studen?" and he nods, calls a room somewhere upstairs.
+But after we manage to agree on "Hava studen?", he nods and calls a room somewhere upstairs.
 One of the program staff comes down -- finally -- a welcome relief.
 I'm room 544, apparently.
 I follow her upstairs.

 (4) Food Court